denniszielke/hackbotsimple/README.md

 - Application Insights
 - Code from github to the WebApp

-## Register your bot with Microsoft
-Go to https://dev.botframework.com/bots and create a new bot.
-Give it a name and enter the application insights values from the initial resource deployment

 ## Prepare your blank azure vm for development

 1. Open Internet Explorer (does not work on Chrome) and paste the following URL: